saumyap24/aws-solutions-architect-associate-notes/VPC/vpc.md

 ## Secrets Manager
 ---

-- Helps to <u> <i> manage, retrieve and rotate database credentials, application credentials, OAuth tokens, API keys and other secrets throughout their lifecycles
+- Helps to <ins> <i> manage, retrieve and rotate database credentials, application credentials, OAuth tokens, API keys and other secrets throughout their lifecycles
-</u></i>
+</ins></i>
-- Helps to <u> improve security posture </u>, because you no longer need hard-coded credentials in application source code.
+- Helps to <ins> improve security posture </ins>, because you no longer need hard-coded credentials in application source code.
     - Storing the credentials in Secrets Manager helps avoid possible compromise by anyone who can inspect the application or the components.
     - Replace hard-coded credentials with a runtime call to the Secrets Manager service to retrieve credentials with a runtime call to the Secrets Manager service to retrieve credentials dynamically when you need them.
 -